-(B) which complies with any applicable occupational health and safety standard prescribed by the Secretary of Labor; and
+(B) which complies with any applicable occupational health and safety standard prescribed by the Secretary of Labor; and vision, administration, inspection, or shipping.
+(6) The term "fiscal year" means the twelvemonth period beginning on October 1 of each

 (C) which in the production of commodities and in the provision of services (whether or not the commodities or services are procured under sections 46 to 48c of this title) during the fiscal year employs blind or other severely handicapped individuals for not less than 75 per centum of the man-hours of direct labor required for the production or provision of the commodities or services.